awsdocs/amazon-rds-user-guide/doc_source/custom-rr.md

 ## Limitations<a name="custom-rr.limitations"></a>

 RDS Custom for Oracle read replicas have the following limitations:
++ You must create RDS Custom for Oracle replicas in mounted mode\.
+However, you can manually change the mode of mounted replicas to read\-only, and from read\-only back to mounted\.
 + Cross\-Region read replicas aren't supported\.
 + Deleting the primary DB instance for a read replica isn't supported\.
 Delete the read replicas first, then delete the primary\.
 + Promoting a read replica using the [promote\-read\-replica](https://docs.aws.amazon.com/cli/latest/reference/rds/promote-read-replica.html) AWS CLI command isn't supported, but you can promote a read replica manually\.